• Skip to primary navigation

 Some additional experimentation suggested that I should drop hydration a little as it interfered with getting perfectly browned tops.
 But this did not interfere with getting the crumb soft and moist as the size of the rolls was twice as big now.

 Baking pan placement was another contributing factor to getting optimum results.
 I can never get perfectly browned tops in my oven if I bake on the middle rack, as many recipes advise.
-When I bake on the top rack I get exactly what I am looking for.
+When I bake on the top rack, I get exactly what I want.

 These yeast rolls are best served fresh, but they will stay moist and soft for 2-3 days.
 Just make sure you keep them in a tightly closed container.